GluuFederation/flex/docs/install/helm-install/local.md

 ## Installation Steps

-Before initiating the setup please contact Gluu to obtain a valid license or trial license.
-Your organization needs to register with Gluu to trial Flex, after which you are issued a JWT in base64 format that you can use to install in which you will be prompted for.
+Before initiating the setup please obtain an [SSA](../../install/software-statements/ssa.md) to trial Flex, after which you are issued a JWT in base64 format that you can use to install, specified by the `.global.licenseSsa` key in the `values.yaml` of Gluus Chart.

 Start a fresh ubuntu `18.04` or `20.04` 4 CPU, 16 GB RAM, and 50GB SSD VM with ports `443` and `80` open.
 Then execute the following